-If you want to work abroad, the United States of America should be your number one target.
+If you want to move abroad for work, the United States of America should be your number one target.

-The country is currently looking for foreign workers to fill all the available opportunities they have in many sectors.
+The country is currently seeking foreign workers to fill all available job opportunities in various sectors.

 And, many of these job opportunities come with a free US work visa – that means, you will get free visa sponsorship.